Wheelchair basketball is played September to June, every Tuesday at 7 – 9PM in the Comox Community Centre Gym B.

 - Be a positive influence on the team

 A bit about us:

 We enjoy playing a team sport.
-We are classed as an adult (13+) Recreational “Active for Life” wheelchair basketball club with BC Wheelchair Basketball Society.
+We are classed as an adult (12+) Recreational “Active for Life” wheelchair basketball club with BC Wheelchair Basketball Society.

 Playing wheelchair basketball allows us to still play a team sport, especially since many of us could not necessarily do so without the wheelchair.
 Some of us enjoy playing wheelchair basketball, even though we don’t normally use a wheelchair.
 The inclusion of people without mobility challenges allows our team to exist.
 The diversity of our different abilities makes our games interesting.

-Our team plays to have fun, and in the mean time we have begun to get fairly good at playing wheelchair basketball, How delightful for us!
+Our team plays to have fun, and in the meantime we have begun to get fairly good at playing wheelchair basketball.
+How delightful for us!

 We try to have equipment that will accommodate most players although sometimes a player’s needs may be specific.
 For example, most of our wheelchairs have size (15-18) and weight limits (200 or 250 lbs), or there may be reasons that a player may need a special adaptation.

 Don’t be discouraged!
-If you will require specialised equipment we will try to assist you to connect with BCWBS or BCWSA as they may be able to rent you the specific equipment you need.
+If you require specialised equipment we will try to assist you to connect with BCWBS or BCWSA as they may be able to rent you the specific equipment you need.

-Wheelchair Basketball: Rick Mercer Report
+Rick Mercer Report